azureossd/azureossd.github.io/_posts/2022-06-30-Docker-User-Namespace-remapping-issues.md

 You can read more of the official documentation [here](https://docs.docker.com/engine/security/userns-remap/#user-namespace-known-limitations).

 # Important note
 The concept of username spaces is a typical Linux construct.
 The error described in this article is **NOT** an App Service and/or an Azure issue.
-This can easily be reproduced on essentially any machine that supports user namespaces and remapping, and is trying to create an ID out of the 0 - 65k~ range.
+This can easily be reproduced on essentially any machine that supports user namespaces and remapping, and is trying to create an ID out of the range set on the machine.

 > **NOTE**: The range of these id's can **not** be changed on App Services.
 It is ultimately up to the developer or maintainer of the Image to resolve what is set with too high of an id.